 Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.
 (John 3:36)

-True faith produces active obedience, which is the other requirement for receiving God's gift.
+True faith produces active obedience.
 James demonstrated that "faith without works is dead," and dead faith falls short of God's requirements for salvation (James 2:14-26).

 What works must we do?
 God has provided those in his word.
 The book of Acts is a narrative of how the gospel was first spread by the apostles under the guidance of the Holy Spirit.
 In each story, forgiveness was preceded by faith, repentance, and baptism.